onecompiler/tutorials/java/introduction/introduction.md

 Java is a very popular programming language.
-Java can be used to develop anything and almost evrything like web applications, web servers, application servers, mobile applications and so on.
+Java can be used to develop anything and almost everything like web applications, web servers, application servers, mobile applications and so on.

 ## Key Features